Branches of study

 National standards for initial training programmes for the professions of Doctor, Dentist, Pharmacist, Bio-medical Analyst and Physiotherapist are laid down in the Regulation of the Minister of Science and Higher Education of 26 July 2019 on the national standards for initial training programmes for the professions of Doctor, Dentist, Pharmacist, Nurse, Midwife, Bio-medical Analyst, Physiotherapist and Paramedic (Rozporządzenie Ministra Nauki I Szkolnictwa Wyższego z dnia 26 lipca 2019 r. w sprawie standardów kształcenia przygotowującego do wykonywania zawodu lekarza, lekarza dentysty, farmaceuty, pielęgniarki, położnej, diagnosty laboratoryjnego, fizjoterapeuty i ratownika medycznego).
 Similar regulations on national standards are in force for programmes where students are trained for other regulated professions.

 There are no general national regulations or guidelines on teaching methods.
 Teaching is organised in the form of lectures, classes, workshops or seminars, projects and/or practical training / placements, depending on the content of the curriculum for a given area.
-Teachers use a wide variety of teaching methods and materials, ranging from traditional ones to those based on ICT, including multimedia tools.
+Teachers use a wide variety of teaching methods and resources, ranging from traditional ones to those based on ICT, including multimedia tools.

 Progression of students